 New Relic works out of the box on Django, Flask and Bottle.
 If you’re not on one of those frameworks you may need need to follow specific instructions in our support article to enable the Python agent.
 If after following the instructions you find that the agent isn’t sending any data, we may ask you to send us a copy of the Python agent log file, which is captured in the Heroku web server log.
 Detailed instructions are available in our support article.

-As always, if you have any questions, concerns or feedback, drop us a line at email@example.com.
+As always, if you have any questions, concerns or feedback, visit New Relic support.
 Happy monitoring!